 To what extent is the Hilton family involved in the Foundation?

 As per the Foundation’s articles of incorporation, direct descendants of Conrad Hilton constitute a majority of the board.
-Currently serving on the board are five third-generation family members (Conrad N. Hilton III, Hawley Hilton McAuliffe, Michael O. Hilton, Steven M. Hilton, and William B. Hilton, Jr.).
+Currently serving on the board are five family members (Conrad N. Hilton III, Hawley Hilton McAuliffe, Linda Hilton, Michael O. Hilton and Justin McAuliffe).

-No, the Hilton Foundation is separate from Hilton Hotels.
-While both entities were founded by Conrad N. Hilton, the Conrad N. Hilton Foundation is a family foundation and was incorporated separately from the hotel corporation.
+No, the Hilton Foundation is separate from Hilton, Inc. While both entities were founded by Conrad N. Hilton, the Conrad N. Hilton Foundation is a family foundation and was incorporated separately from the hotel corporation.
 We have always functioned as a private foundation, not a corporate giving program.